 We’re limited in our ability to give you specific information without doing an examination, however, we can give you some general information that may be helpful.

-We recommend consulting a physical therapist if symptoms do not improve withing two weeks.
-Should you start experiencing numbness or tingling into your forearm we recommend that you follow up with a physical therapist sooner than two weeks.
+We recommend consulting a physical therapist if symptoms do not improve within two weeks.
+Should you start experiencing numbness or tingling into your forearm we recommend that you follow up with a physical therapist right away.

 From injury recovery to achieving optimal performance, as PTs our passion is to help every patient live an active, pain-free life.